QED-it/zcash_tx_tool/README.md

 - **ZSA Support**: Work with Zcash Shielded Assets (Orchard ZSA).
 - **Version Compatibility**: Supports transaction versions V5 and V6.

+## Supported systems
+- Tested on Ubuntu 22.04 LTS but should work on any Linux distribution that support the Prerequisites.

 ## Core Components

 1. **[librustzcash](https://github.com/zcash/librustzcash)**: Used for transaction creation and serialization.
 This version includes slight modifications for additional functionality.